gohugoio/hugo/content/troubleshooting/faq.md

 ---

 {{% note %}}
 **Note:** The answers/solutions presented below are short, and may not be note be enough to solve your problem.
 Visit [Hugo Discourse](https://discourse.gohugo.io/) and use the search.
-It that does not help, start a new topic asking for questions.
+It that does not help, start a new topic and ask your questions.
 {{% /note %}}

 ## How do I schedule posts?